 Singular is representative of several computer algebra systems which have a dedicated distributed polynomial representation with obvious advantages.
-Monomial multiplication consists of a memory allocation and a loop of fixed length to add exponents.
+Monomial multiplication in Singular requires a single allocation of memory and a single loop to add exponents.
 This is the main reason Singular is faster than Maple at polynomial multiplication.

 The relatively slow performance of Maple for polynomials lead us to develop a high performance C library for sparse polynomial arithmetic which we integrated into Maple in [16].
 To multiply two polynomials, we first convert the Maple inputs to a special polynomial representation, then we call our library to compute the product using our parallel algorithm from [18], then we convert the result to Maple's sum-of-products representation.
 This substantially improved Maple's performance for large polynomials.
-However, for very sparse polynomials, and small polynomials, the overhead of constructing the sum-of-products representation often negated the parallel speedup achieved by our library.
+However, for very sparse polynomials, and small polynomals, the overhead of constructing the sum-of-products representation was a bottleneck.
+That overhead often negated the parallel speedup achieved by our library.
 Furthermore, algorithms in the Maple library continued to use the sum-of-products structure, so the cost of ancillary operations like computing the degree or coefficients in a variable could easily overshadow the cost of arithmetic.
-These problems are addressed by the introduction of a new polynomial data structure called POLY in the Maple kernel.
-The new data structure was integrated into Maple 17 which was released in April 2013.
+These problems are addressed by the introduction of a new polynomial data structure in the Mapler kernel described here.
+This new data structure is now in Maple 17 which was released in April 2013.

 Our paper is organized as follows.
-In Section 2 we describe POLY, list some of its obvious advantages, and detail how it is integrated into Maple.
+In Section 2 we describe the new POLY data structure and list some of its obvious advantages.
+We give details about how we have integrated it into Maple.
 In Section 3 we describe how we implemented various Maple kernel operations and give benchmarks demonstrating the improvement in their performance.
 In Section 4 we consider the impact of the POLY data structure and improved kernel routines on Maple library codes and measure improved parallel speedup in polynomial arithmetic.
 We end with a conclusion.